Top Holiday Ideas

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

 Used as hunting grounds by the Maharajas of Jaipur, it was only in 1955 that Ranthambhore was turned into the Sawai Madhopur Game Sanctuary by the Government of India.
 It was declared a Tiger Reserve in 1973 and became a national park in 1980.
-The surrounding forests of the Sawai Man Singh Sanctuary and Keladevi Sanctuary were included into the tiger reserve in 1990, thus enlarging the reserve’s area considerably.
+The surrounding forests of the Sawai Man Singh Sanctuary and Keladevi Sanctuary were included in the tiger reserve in 1990, thus enlarging the reserve area considerably.
 The count of the tigers according to the 2014 census was 62 thus making way for some of them to be transferred to the Sariska National Park.
-The Ranthambhore National Park has some famous tiger stories up its sleeve.
-The tigers in the reserve are identified as T -17 named Sundari, the camera friendly T -16 named Machali and so on.
-The idea is to give out information regarding these tigers; their territories and finding an emotional connect by giving them a name too.
+The Ranthambore National Park has some famous tiger stories up its sleeve.
+The tigers in the reserve are identified as T -17 named Sundari, the camera-friendly T -16 named Machali and other tigers who have featured in many films and documentaries across the world.
+The idea is to give out information regarding these tigers; their territories and finding an emotional connection by giving them a name too.

 What to see

 The Royal Bengal Tigers are the main attractions and crowd pullers of the Park.
 The tigers have names and zones marked out as their territories, and sightings of tigers are very common during the day on a safari.
 It is awe-inspiring and almost surreal to watch these elegant royalties in their natural environment, being quite comfortable with being the center of attraction.
 It is important to do your Ranthambore safari booking in advance to avoid last-minute disappointments.
 The Ranthambore Tiger Reserve is open from October to May, though the best months to visit are in May and November.